Graphs without a rainbow path of length 3: General claims

 Thus, $c_i > \sqrt{f(k) + 2b_i x + x^2}$ for every $i \in [k]$ as desired. \end{proof}

 \begin{claim} For every $i, j \in [k]$, $i \neq j$ it holds

 \end{claim}

 \begin{proof} Without loss of generality let $i = k-1$ and $j = k$.
-We will construct a clustered graph for $k-2$ colors $G'$ using the clustered graph $G$ intuitively by removing vertices of weights $a_{k-1}$, $a_k$ and $b_{(k-1)k}$, removing colors $k-1$ and $k$ from the remaining edges, and rescaling all the weights to be summing to~$1$.
+We will construct a clustered graph for $k-2$ colors $G'$ using the clustered graph $G$ intuitively by removing vertices of weights $a_{k-1}$, $a_k$ and $b_{(k-1)k}$, removing edges in colors $k-1$ and $k$, and rescaling all the weights to be summing to~$1$.
 Formally, we define the weights of the clustered graph~$G'$ as follows

 Let $p \in [k-2]$ be such that $d_p(G') = \min_{i \in [k-2]} d_i(G')$.
 Since the weight of each vertex in $G'$ is at least $\frac{1}{1-(a_{k-1} + a_k + b_{(k-1) k})}$ times bigger then the weight of the respective vertex in $G$, we have